aitorzip/DeepGTAV/README.md

 ### Config

-This message allows to change at any moment during DeepGTAV execution, the initial configuration set by the *Start* message.
+This message allows to change at any moment during DeepGTAV's execution, the initial configuration set by the *Start* message.

 Here follows an example of the *Config* message (identical to the *Start* message):
 ```json